guillermooo/sublime-undocs/source/search_and_replace/search_and_replace.rst

 Incremental Search
 ==================

-The **incremental search panel** can be brought up with ``Ctrl + I``.
-The only difference with the regular search panel lies in the behavior of the ``Enter``
-key: in incremental searches, it will select the next match in the buffer and dismiss the search panel for you.
+The **incremental search panel** is bound to ``Ctrl + I``.
+The only difference with the regular search panel lies in the behavior of the ``Enter`` key: in incremental searches, it will select the next match in the file and dismiss the search panel for you.
 Choosing between this panel or the regular search panel is mainly a matter of preference.

 .. _snr-replace-buffer: